Open 24/7 | Call Today

 Texting and Driving Data

 Far too many Americans use their phones while the car is in “drive.”
 A study by Volvo found that the actual number is 71%.
-That same study found that younger drivers are less likely than their parents to use their phones while on the road.
-That puts it at one in five people admit to texting while driving.
+The same study found that younger drivers are less likely than their parents to use their phones while driving.
+That puts it at one in five people who admit to texting while driving.

-According to the National Safety Council, cell phone use while driving leads to 1.6 million crashes annually.
-25% of police-reported collisions involve drivers using their cellphones and that texting while driving is more dangerous than impaired driving.
+According to the National Safety Council, cell phone use while driving is responsible for approximately 1.6 million crashes annually.
+25% of police-reported collisions involve drivers using their cellphones, and texting while driving is more dangerous than impaired driving.
 Mindy Carroll, an Illinois State Police spokeswoman, said that “State police issued 15,150 citations for distracted driving in 2019.”

 House Bill 4846